herry13/smartfrog-lang/README.md

 ============================
 This is the implementation of the formal semantic of SmartFrog (SF) language in Scala.
 The supported features are:

-- Primitive Value
+- Basic Value (Boolean, Number, String, Null, Vector)
-- Data and Link Reference (late-binding for link reference)
+- Data and Link Reference (_forward link reference_ is supported)
-- Vector
 - Prototype
-- Placement (no late-binding)
+- Placement (_forward placement_ is not supported)

-Note that the _lazy reference_ is treated same as data reference. _late binding_ of link reference is for supporting commutative property.
-Without late binding then the following specification will produce an error:
+Note that the _lazy reference_ is treated same as data reference. _forward link reference_ is for supporting commutative property, for example:

 	sfConfig extends {
 	   x y;